-For thousands of years, Jerusalem has been subject of men's strife, wars and fanatical zeal.
+For thousands of years, Jerusalem has been the object of men's strife, wars and fanatical zeal.
 Every ambitious ruler in the past desired to own it.

 All this may remind you of the epic movie from Dreamworks called The Matrix.
 In it, the only free human city Zion also laid underground, close to the core of the earth.

-"Nevertheless David took the stronghold of Zion, now the city of David."
-(1Chr.11:5)
+"Nevertheless David took the stronghold of Zion, now the city of David"

 In Old Testament times, the fortress of Zion was inhabited by a Canaanite tribe, the Jebusites, and the city was named Jebus.
 At the beginning of King David's reign, it became a spiritual and political capital of the people of Israel and the site where the Temple was eventually built.

 The heart of this ancient city where great kings and prophets once lived was eventually covered by debris and forgotten by generations.
-As though by God's providence, it was discovered again.
+By God's providence, it was discovered again.
 Incredible and totally unexpected archaeological discoveries were found there during numerous excavations which are now able to be viewed by the public.